JobService/job-service/job-service/docs/caf-templates/developer_docs/implementation_guide.md

         },
         "resolvers": [
             "bower-art-resolver"
-        ]
+        ],
+        "directory": "."
     }

+You should then create a bower.json file to contain information on the project along with any dependencies bower should download for you.
+Use the following command to make bower step you through the process:

+    bower init

 #### Getting the Templates

 Navigate to the documentation directory using the Command Prompt.
-We can now use Bower to download the Jekyll package.
+We can now use Bower to download the Jekyll templates and add this as a dependency to our bower json file.

-	bower install caf-templates --config.directory=.
+	bower install caf-templates --save

 ### Installing Jekyll and its Dependencies